Kafka Schema Management with GitOps

 Detailed workshop curriculum on GitHub →.

-Participants will be working locally, so a week before the course you'll get access to a repository where you can validate that your environment is ready.
+Workshops open to individual participants.
+Participants work locally — a week before the workshop you'll get access to a repository to validate that your environment is ready.